India - Asia

 • Keep evenings flexible

-A stronger first route in Varanasi usually means one named anchor like Dashashwamedh Ghat plus a nearby district block in Central, Old town, and Riverside, instead of trying to collect every highlight in one day.
+A stronger first route in Varanasi usually means one named anchor like Dashashwamedh Ghat plus a nearby district block in Varanasi city center, Varanasi main arrival area, and Varanasi evening base area, instead of trying to collect every highlight in one day.

 If the trip is short, protect one evening for Ghat evening route and let the rest of the route stay compact.